 Risk and Safety Science for Engineers

-The module aims to give an understanding of risk, primarily in the context of safe systems but also in relation to major projects, investments and public and social systems.
+This module aims to give an understanding of risk, primarily in the context of safe systems but also in relation to major projects, investments and public and social systems.
 The potential causes of accidents and of human error are explained, and an introduction given to methods of reporting and investigating accidents and techniques for analysing accidents and systems reliability which will lead to the design of safer organisations and work systems.
-You will spend two hours in lectures each week when studying this module.

 Simulation and Digital Human Modelling